dankelley/dankelley.github.io/README.md

 *Plans* convert the following from wordpress (delete when done):

-- FROM DEC 2013: 'r interface to webtide' 'webtide' 'sundial' 'analemma' 'coastline in oce package'
+- FROM DEC 2013: 'webtide' 'sundial' 'analemma' 'coastline in oce package'